Skip to main content

 Because both Kyleena and Mirena contain the same ingredient, levonorgestrel, warnings are the same.

-• Kyleena or Mirena should not be used in patients:
+• Kyleena or Mirena should not be used in certain patients, such as those:

 • With uterine problems, such as fibroids